 Aerospace Solutions Built to Spec

-Globally-recognized aerospace companies such as Boeing, Lockheed Martin, Metro Aviation, Western Global and Northrop Grumman have established operations in Louisiana and are benefiting from the state’s unique advantages.
+Industry-recognized aerospace and aviation companies such as Arrow Aviation and Metro Aviation started in Louisiana while globally recognized companies like Boeing, Lockheed Martin, Northrop Grumman and Western Global Airlines have established operations in Louisiana and are benefiting from the state’s unique advantages.

 Propelled by a Customized Workforce

-Manufacturers can benefit from Louisiana’s sizeable available workforce.
-A right-to-work state for more than three decades, more than 430,000 workers in Louisiana are currently employed in occupations relevant to manufacturing, according to Economic Modeling Specialists Inc.
+Manufacturers can benefit from Louisiana’s sizeable available workforce and status as a right-to-work state.
+Currently more than 430,000 workers in Louisiana are employed in occupations relevant to manufacturing, according to Economic Modeling Specialists Inc.

-Four Airframe and Powerplant (A&P) schools in Louisiana are training the future aviation maintenance workers: Baton Rouge Community College, South Louisiana Community College, Southern University at Shreveport and SOWELA Technical Community College.
+- Four airframe and powerplant (A&P) schools provide training for the aviation maintenance technician career field: Baton Rouge Community College, South Louisiana Community College, Southern University at Shreveport and SOWELA Technical Community College.

-Additional research centers providing innovative partnerships and growth opportunities include:
+Additional centers providing innovative partnerships and growth opportunities include: